The James Prendergast Library is an Association library funded by a mixture of public and private sources.

 - Grants from local foundations provide 12%

-- Being the central library of the Chautauqua Cattaraugus Library System, Prendergast receives about 9.5% of the budget from New York State for fulfilling that role. **Update** Central Library funding will be cut by 25% this year, another 25% next year, and 25% the year after that.
-In 2022 the library will no longer receive this funding.
+- Being the central library of the Chautauqua Cattaraugus Library System, Prendergast receives about 9.5% of the budget from New York State for fulfilling that role. **Update** Central Library funding will be cut by 25% this year, and in 2020, state aid of $111,000 will be completely eliminated.
 This is a direct result of the City diverting local taxes into other funds than the library.
 Library law includes a Maintenance of Effort clause to ensure local community funding is not supplanted by State funding for the community’s library.

 - The Chautauqua Cattaraugus Library System resides in the Prendergast Library building and they reimburse the library for their share in utilities, maintenance, etc., 4%